HmueGyi/HmueGyi/README.md

 - 👀 I’m passionate about AI and Robotics.
 - 🌱 Currently learning and exploring new technologies.
 - 💡 I enjoy working with team.
-- 🤖 Learning ML, Deep Learning & Robotics
+- 🤖 Learning ML, Deep Learning & Robotics.
 - 💞️ Open to collaboration on AI, machine learning, and automation projects.
 - 📫 Reach me at hmuesett2002@gmail.com.
 - 😄 Pronouns: Hmue Gyi.